-While we will always be there to support you in single and separate aspects of your life, we have assembled them into four major support programmes that are most popular with our clients—they resonate closely with four major phases and struggles in almost any woman's life:
+While we will always be there to support you in single and separate aspects of your life, we have assembled them into four major support programmes that are most popular with our clients—they resonate closely with four major phases and struggles in many people’s lives:

 - I want to have a baby…

-- How do I give baby the best possible start into life?, and
+- How do I give baby the best possible start into life?

-- Heck, my relationship and family is a mess, help!
+- Uh-oh, my relationship and family is a mess, please help

 But, see for yourself: